In previous posts on our site, we highlighted the investing concepts behind Beat the TSX (BTSX) to juice your retirement income.

 Should you ever need any assistance with those drawdown ideas, don’t hesitate to reach out!

-We hope to post many other free articles like the one above in the future, and we’ll continue to help out Canadians as much as we can with our customized retirement projections services.
+We hope to post many other free articles like the one above in the future, and we’ll continue to help out Canadians as much as we can with our low-cost personalized retirement projections services.

 If you are interested in obtaining private projections for your financial scenario, please contact us here to get started.

-What questions do you have for Matt and/or the BTSX strategy?
+What questions do you have about the BTSX strategy?

 What stocks do you own as part of BTSX, how long, and why?

-Beyond BTSX stocks, like Matt Poyner, we believe in owning some low-cost ETFs for extra diversification beyond Canadian borders.
+Beyond BTSX stocks, we believe in owning some low-cost ETFs for extra diversification beyond Canadian borders.
 Learn about some of our favourite low-cost ETFs to build wealth with here.